All England Jumping Course at Hickstead

-Hickstead is best known as the home of British showjumping, though its major fixtures also feature other disciplines such as showing, carriage driving, scurry driving, side-saddle and arena eventing.
+Hickstead is renowned as the home of British showjumping, but its major fixtures also feature other disciplines such as showing, carriage driving, scurry driving, side-saddle and arena eventing.

-Over the years, the venue has expanded its operations to include other equestrian sports like dressage and arena polo, as well as hosting functions and conferences all year round.
+Over the years, the venue has expanded its operations to include additional equestrian sports like dressage and arena polo, and it now also hosts functions and conferences all year round.

-It is located adjacent to the hamlet of Twineham, to the west of Burgess Hill and next to the main A23 road from London to Brighton.
+Hickstead is located adjacent to the hamlet of Twineham, west of Burgess Hill and next to the main A23 road from London to Brighton.

 History

-The All England Jumping Course was opened by Douglas Bunn, a multi-millionaire former barrister who made his money running a caravan business.
+The All England Jumping Course was established by Douglas Bunn, a multi-millionaire and former barrister who amassed his wealth by running a caravan business.

-Bunn purchased a site known as Hickstead Place with the intention of creating a facility to match those in the United States and Europe.
+Bunn acquired a site known as Hickstead Place with the intention of creating a facility comparable to those in the United States and Europe.
 The venue opened in 1960.

-It now has six arenas, permanent seating for over 5,000 spectators and 26 corporate hospitality suites.
+Today, it features six arenas, permanent seating for over 5,000 spectators and 26 corporate hospitality suites.
 It has hosted the 1965 Ladies World Championships, the 1974 World Championships and several European Show Jumping Championships.